To graduate from the Occupational Therapy degree programme, you must:

 Some European countries cooperate to offer an English language course on the subject for which our graduates fulfil the entry requirements.

-Our graduates are also able to join the Master’s degree programme in Health, Tourism & Sport Management here at FH JOANNEUM.
+Our graduates are also able to join the Master’s degree programme in Health, Tourism and Sport Management here at FH JOANNEUM.